 The Department of Occupational Therapy at the University of Pittsburgh is one of the leading academic departments in the profession of occupational therapy.
 Our advanced practice programs provide expanded education and mentoring to occupational therapy practitioners trained domestically and internationally, supporting their development as master practitioners, clinical educators, and professional leaders.
 Read the full message from our Department Chair.

 Learn more about the role of OTs in health care.

 Why Choose Pitt OT?

 Aside from being highly ranked, here are some other reasons to study Occupational Therapy at Pitt!

 - Doctor of Occupational Therapy (OTD) (for people who want to become occupational therapists)

 - Master of Occupational Therapy (MOT) (only for candidates with a Pitt Freshman OT Guarantee who began studies in Fall of 2013, 2014, 2015, or 2016)

-- Master of Science in Health and Rehabilitation Sciences with a concentration in Occupational Therapy (MS) (a post professional program for occupational therapists seeking advanced knowledge and skills at a Masters level)
+- Master of Science (MS) in Occupational Therapy (a post professional program for occupational therapists seeking advanced knowledge and skills at a Masters level)

-- Clinical Science Doctorate in Occupational Therapy (CScD) (for occupational therapists seeking advanced knowledge and skills at a Clinical Doctorate level)
+- Doctor of Clinical Science in Occupational Therapy (CScD) (for occupational therapists seeking advanced knowledge and skills at a Clinical Doctorate level)

 - Doctor of Philosophy in Rehabilitation Science (PhD) (for people who want to develop advanced skills as researchers in occupational therapy)